Alfie Oakes: Oakes Farms

 Oakes returned to Florida to plant cucumbers on 40 acre of leased land in Punta Gorda, and he used the profits from that operation to create Oakes Farms Market in Naples along with his father Frank Oakes in 1994.
 His father left the company to open his own organic farm and store in 2005.

 Oakes Farms expanded into aquaculture in 2014 and added egg-producing chickens in 2015.
 The company has farms in Collier and Hendry counties in Florida and other farms in Alabama, Tennessee, North Carolina and New Jersey.
 Oakes Farm has several contracts with the federal government.
 In 2018, Oakes farm won a $46 million contract to provide food to the Department of Defense, and in 2020, Oakes Farms was awarded a $70 million contract to distribute food boxes by the Trump Administration.

 In May 2021, Oakes stepped down from Oakes Farms Food & Distribution Services and handed over the company to employee ownership.
 In 2018, Oakes Farm was sued by producer C-Squared Farms for an alleged violation of the Perishable Agricultural Commodities Act (PACA) and breach of contract, but Oakes Farms ultimately succeeded at trial on its counterclaims for breach of contract.

 The company opened a 74000 sqft supermarket named Seed To Table in December 2019.
-Seed to Table is located in Naples, Florida.
+Seed to Table is located in North Naples, Florida.

+Financial fraud

+In November 2024, federal agents raided several properties owned by Oakes.
+A number of Oakes Farms employees, including its vice president, general manager, farm managers and warehouse managers, were arrested and plead guilty to charges including fraud, money laundering, and conspiracy involving at least $8.685 million in federal COVID-19 relief funding.

 Politics

 Oakes was elected to represent Collier County as a State Committeeman for the Republican Party of Florida in 2020.
+He was disqualified from running again in 2024.

 Oakes was critical of governmental response to COVID-19, Black Lives Matter, and George Floyd.
 Following statements by Oakes calling both the COVID-19 pandemic and the Black Lives Matter movement hoaxes and labeling George Floyd a "disgraceful career criminal," the District School Board of Collier County and the School District of Lee County severed ties with his business, a move leading to a $50 million lawsuit against Lee County Schools.
 In 2020, Collier County, Florida sued to enforce its mask mandate against Oakes; the County dropped the suit in 2021.
 Oakes sued Collier County, Florida arguing that the mask mandate was unconstitutional and invalid, but in 2021, the Court dismissed 11 of his 14 claims.